JakeJMattson/EmbedBot/README.md

 </p>

 # EmbedBot
-EmbedBot is a simple bot interface to create and modify embeds via commands as this is not possible via the traditional Discord interface.
-A web interface is also in the pipeline, leading to a seamless embed experience.
+EmbedBot is a simple bot interface to create and modify embeds via commands.
+Creating embeds is not possible with a user account via the traditional Discord interface.
+The bot allows you to create multiple embeds and store them all, meaning no clearing out your work every time you want to make a new one.
+They can be exported and imported as JSON, for easy sharing between servers, or persistent storage.
+You can also group embeds into clusters, which allows you to deploy multiple embeds at once.
+This will allow servers to easily set up a rules channel, keeping all of the related embeds grouped together and ready to send with a single command.

 ## Setup
 See [setup.md](setup.md) for a setup guide.